Farama-Foundation/ViZDoom/README.md

 ## Awesome Doom tools/projects

-- [SLADE3](http://slade.mancubus.net/) - great Doom map (scenario) editor for Linux, MacOS and Windows.
+- [SLADE3](http://slade.mancubus.net/) - Great Doom map (scenario) editor for Linux, MacOS and Windows.
-- [Doom Builder 2](http://www.doombuilder.com/) - another great Doom map editor for Windows.
+- [Doom Builder 2](http://www.doombuilder.com/) - Another great Doom map editor for Windows.
 - [OBLIGE](http://oblige.sourceforge.net/) - Doom random map generator and [PyOblige](https://github.com/mwydmuch/PyOblige) is a simple Python wrapper for it.
-- [Omgifol](https://github.com/devinacker/omgifol) - nice Python library for manipulating Doom maps.
+- [Omgifol](https://github.com/devinacker/omgifol) - Nice Python library for manipulating Doom maps.
 - [NavDoom](https://github.com/agiantwhale/navdoom) - Maze navigation generator for ViZDoom (similar to DeepMind Lab).
 - [MazeExplorer](https://github.com/microsoft/MazeExplorer) - More sophisticated maze navigation generator for ViZDoom.
-- [Sample Factory](https://github.com/alex-petrenko/sample-factory) - A high performance reinforcement learning framework for ViZDoom.
+- [Sample Factory](https://github.com/alex-petrenko/sample-factory) - A high-performance reinforcement learning framework for ViZDoom.
-- [EnvPool](https://github.com/sail-sg/envpool/) - A high performance vectorized environment for ViZDoom.
+- [EnvPool](https://github.com/sail-sg/envpool/) - A high-performance vectorized environment for ViZDoom.
-- [Obsidian](https://github.com/dashodanger/Obsidian) - Doom random map generator, continuation of OBLIGE.
+- [Obsidian](https://github.com/dashodanger/Obsidian) - Doom random map generator, a continuation of OBLIGE.

 ## Contributions

 This project is maintained and developed in our free time.
-All bug fixes, new examples, scenarios and other contributions are welcome!
-We are also open to features ideas and design suggestions.
+All bug fixes, new examples, scenarios, and other contributions are welcome!
+We are also open to feature ideas and design suggestions.

+We have a roadmap for future development work for ViZDoom available [here](https://github.com/Farama-Foundation/ViZDoom/issues/546).

 ## License

-Code original to ViZDoom is under MIT license.
+The code original to ViZDoom is under MIT license.
 ZDoom uses code from several sources with [varying licensing schemes](http://zdoom.org/wiki/license).